UNIVERSITY OF DETROIT MERCY wrote -

 3) Donate new or gently used books to be distributed in our community.
 Books can be given to any of our amazing RX for Reading student coordinators or Mary-Catherine Harrison.
 Books can also be dropped off for Prof. Harrison in the CLAE main office, 1st floor of Briggs.

-Our Amazon Wish List allows you to purchase books and other materials that will be shipped directly to RX for Reading at University of Detroit Mercy.
+Our Amazon Wish List allows you to purchase books that will be shipped directly to RX for Reading at University of Detroit Mercy.

 Inquiries about RX for Reading Detroit: